 Some might believe that compilers are generally bug-free (even if specific programs are buggy).
-Work at the University of Utah has dispelled this myth [27], having uncovered hundreds of bugs in C compilers like gcc, clang, and even the (unverified) frontend of the CompCert compiler [17].
+Work at the University of Utah has dispelled this myth [24], having uncovered hundreds of bugs in C compilers like gcc, clang, and even the (unverified) frontend of the CompCert compiler [16].
 Compiler verification is still important.
 Our work does not address C compilation directly, but it does reduce the risk of encountering bugs in C compilers by constraining the language to a small subset of well-defined C.

 FeldSpar is an EDSL in Haskell designed for digital signal processing designed by Ericsson and Chalmers University [1].
-FeldSpar's architecture and implementation is similar to Copilot's and could likely integrate the kind of assurance evidence for Copilot easily.
+FeldSpar's architecture and implementation is similar to Copilot's and could integrate the assurance approaches we have described.
 Researchers at the University of Minnesota have also built a family of DSLs tailored for safety-critical embedded system modeling [9].
 The host language was designed so that new DSLs can be specified using attribute grammars.
 It appears the purpose of the language is primarily for modeling, so the work does not address compilation, and consequently does not address compiler correctness issues.